ihuang11/dsci100-project/README.md

 *Specific Question*

-Using measurements of  a player's engagement, such as their total playtime, average playing time, and experience, predict whether an experienced player (immediate players and expert players) is more likely to subscribe to the newsletter in comparsion to a beginner player?
+Using measurements of  a player's engagement, such as their total playtime, average playing time, and experience, is an experienced player (immediate players and expert players) more likely to subscribe to the newsletter in comparison to a beginner player?